onap/policy-parent/docs/development/devtools/api-s3p.rst

 - Get the Latest Version of the new Monitoring Policy
 - Delete Version 6.0.# of the new Monitoring Policy
 - Delete Version 7.0.# of the new Monitoring Policy
-- Delete Version 6.0.# of the new Optimzation Policy
+- Delete Version 6.0.# of the new OptimizationPolicy
 - Delete Version 6.0.# of the new Guard Policy
 - Delete Version 6.0.# of the new Native APEX Policy
 - Delete Version 6.0.# of the new Native Drools Policy